robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-computation-of-derivatives.md

 The derivative of $x^n$ is obtained by bringing the exponent n down in front as a coefficient, then subtracting $1$ from it to form the new exponent $n-1$
 3) If $c$ is a constant and $u = f(x)$ is a differentiable function of $x$, then
 $$\frac{d}{dx}(cu)=c\frac{du}{dx}$$
+The derivative of a constant times a function equals the constant times the derivative of the function.
 ## 3.2
 ## 3.3 Skip me
 ## 3.4